A new method to estimate signal cancellation in the human maximal M-wave

 Tucker K., Türker K. S.

-• Anahtar Kelimeler: M-wave, bipolar, monopolar, signal cancellation, voluntary contraction
+• Keywords: M-wave, bipolar, monopolar, signal cancellation, voluntary contraction

 A new method is introduced that estimates EMG signal cancellation in surface recorded investigations.
 Its usefulness is demonstrated when determining changes in the maximal motor response (M-wave) magnitude during rest and voluntary contraction.
 The accuracy of recording and analysis methods and the reliability of the maximal M-wave were assessed in the human gastrocnemius and soleus.
 The maximal M-wave was recorded by bipolar surface electrodes placed 2 cm, 3 cm and 4 cm apart, and by monopolar (one active and one indifferent reference) surface electrodes.
 Up to 85% of the maximal M-wave was lost due to signal cancellation during bipolar recording.
 The maximal M-wave magnitude decreased consistently and significantly during triceps surae contraction compared to rest when recorded by monopolar electrodes, but not when recorded by bipolar electrodes.
 Area and peak-to-peak (PTP) amplitude analysis methods provided similar results when determining the magnitude of the maximal M-wave.
 This provides evidence that monopolar recording is superior to bipolar recording as it removes the signal cancellation error and allows the genuine changes in maximal M-wave magnitude to be observed. © 2005 Elsevier B.V.
 All rights reserved.